Supervised Teaching (BIOL 390a) Courses

 Supervised Teaching (BIOL 390a) courses allow undergraduate students to earn credit while gaining valuable teaching assistant (TA) experience in specific Biology courses.

-Students who want to T.A. for credit must Apply online.
+Students who want to TA for credit must register for the appropriate BIOL 390a course in UR Student.
 Eligibility is contingent on past completion of the course, their passion for the subject material, and availability.

-Before registering for a BIOL 390a course, students and faculty must come to a mutual understanding regarding duties, credits, and criteria for an evaluation in advance of registering for a BIOL 390a course.
+Before registering for a BIOL 390a course, students and faculty must come to a mutual understanding regarding duties and criteria for an evaluation.

 Typical duties of a biology course T.A. may include but are not limited to: leadership of recitation sections, workshops, study groups, review sessions, and demonstrations; aiding faculty in the preparation and grading of quizzes and exams; attending all classes and weekly meetings; and accessibility for additional assistance.